Non Probate Assets: 6 Types That Can Help You Avoid Probate

 Being able to distribute your retirement savings and benefits directly to your loved ones after your passing can be a great benefit.
 When a family member passes away, the sudden loss of income can create financial strain for their partner and dependents.
 Passing a source of income directly to a loved one outside of the probate process can help provide some financial stability and comfort during a challenging time.

 Life insurance policies are a well known type of non probate asset.
-You may not have realized that they were a non probate asset per se, but you are likely familiar with the concept of how a life insurance policy works.
+You may not have realized that they were a non probate asset per se, but you’re likely familiar with the concept of how a life insurance policy works.

 A common example of jointly owned property is real estate.
-For instance, a married couple could buy a house together.
-If one of them were to pass away, the property title would not go through probate to determine whether it should be passed to an outside individual or entity.
+For instance, a married couple could buy a house together with right of survivorship.
+If one of them were to pass away, the property title wouldn’t go through probate to determine whether it should be passed to an outside individual or entity.
 Instead their share of the property interest will automatically get absorbed by the surviving co-owner.

 There are also assets that can have a post-death designation in place, such as the right of survivorship, or transferable- or payable-on-death.
 Examples of assets with such designations include specific types of house deeds and financial accounts.

 Second, there are methods that you can leverage to convert probate assets into non probate assets.
-The key way of doing this is by setting up a Trust and transferring as many assets into the Trust as possible.
+One common way to do this is by setting up a trust and transferring as many assets into the trust as possible.
 Not only do these assets not have to go through probate, you get to control the timing and manner in which these assets are distributed to your loved ones.
-Many Trust owners rest more easily at night knowing that they have exerted control about what should happen to their legacy.
+Many trust owners rest more easily at night knowing that they've exerted control about what should happen to their legacy.

-Trust & Will can help you ensure that your assets are protected and covered, regardless of whether you want to set up a Will, a Trust or both!
-If you choose to set up a Trust, we’ve made this process as easy and accessible as possible.
-Find out how to set up an online Trust through Trust & Will today!
+You can ensure your assets are protected and covered, whether you choose to set up a will, a trust, or both!
+If you choose to set up a trust, the process is easy and accessible.
+Find out how to set up an online trust today!

 Is there a question here we didn’t answer?
-Reach out to us today or chat with a live member support representative!
+Visit our website to learn more!

 Trust & Will is an online service providing legal forms and information.
 We are not a law firm and we do not provide legal advice.